Morristown Medical Center Second Hospital in New Jersey with Accreditation

 Atlantic Health System’s Healthy Aging Program helps older people and their caregivers find the health care services and community resources that they need to live longer, healthier and more active lives.
 The program helps our community obtain information regarding private home care and visiting nurse services, rehabilitation facilities, housing organizations, adult day care centers and hospice care providers.

-“Morristown Medical Center’s Geriatric Emergency Department Accreditation shows our community that we have the medical team, facilities, and protocols in place to keep our seniors safe and gives peace of mind to caregivers and families,” said Dr. Michael Silverman, Vice Chairman and Director of Operations, Emergency Medicine, Morristown Medical Center.
+“Morristown Medical Center’s Geriatric Emergency Department Accreditation shows our community that we have the medical team, facilities, and protocols in place to keep our seniors safe and gives peace of mind to caregivers and families,” said Michael Silverman, MD, Vice Chairman and Director of Operations, Emergency Medicine, Morristown Medical Center.

 About the Geriatric Emergency Department Accreditation Program